zouw2/EVE/README.md

 ### Execute

+In RStudio, set up a `project folder` (set working directory), where the outputs will be collected.

 Go to [`examples`](https://github.roche.com/ED-EB/EVE/tree/master/examples) folder, copy sbatch_xxxx.R to your project folder.
 This R script
 1. collects input parameters, including an engine script which may or may not be implemented in R,
 2. prepares input data file if necessary